 New to Gov 2.0?
 Check out our foundational documents »

-You can read more about the contest here.
+You can read more here.

-You can explore the website and featured projects here.
+You can read the full article here.